Safety Management Systems (SMS)

 US House Committee On Education And Workforce Reports Michael Enzi Voluntary Protection Program Act of 2025 (H.R.
 2844)

-The US House Committee has advanced legislation to codify OSHA’s Voluntary Protection Program (VPP), moving the voluntary safety initiative toward permanent statutory status.
-If enacted, this will provide participating sites with long-term protection from programmed inspections, incentivizing investment in robust, audited safety management systems.
+The US House Committee has advanced legislation to codify OSHA’s Voluntary Protection Program into permanent law.
+Enactment would provide qualifying sites with statutory protection from programmed inspections, rewarding investment in audited safety management systems.

 govinfo.govUnited StatesUnited States